-Western Michigan University’s Haworth College of Business is launching new course requirements for Master of Business Administration students beginning in fall 2021.
+Western Michigan University’s Haworth College of Business launched new course requirements for Master of Business Administration students beginning in fall 2021.
 If you plan to enroll in the program in fall 2021 or later, please refer to the course guides below.

 Program Requirements Beginning Fall 2021